 CBus resources page

 Surface Mount Device (SMD) small electronic components designed to be soldered directly onto a Printed Circuit Board (PCB) without the need for holes in the PCB.
-More information in Wikipedia.
+The opposite is 'Through Hole Mounted' in which all the connections pass through the PCB to be soldered on the side opposite to the component.

 The addition of components to a power supply to reduce peaks in the flow of current .